dekoza/mtgpl/MH1.rst

 :mtgtip:`Martyr's Soul<https://img.scryfall.com/cards/border_crop/front/7/c/7c17428c-e31d-42f3-8811-6734abd96b0b.jpg?1558464598|https://scryfall.com/card/mh1/19/martyrs-soul?utm_source=api>`
    Convoke (Your creatures can help cast this spell.
-Each creature you tap while casting this spell pays for |mana_1| or one mana of the creature's color.)
+Each creature you tap while casting this spell pays for |mana_1| or one mana of that creature's color.)

    When Martyr's Soul enters the battlefield, if you control no tapped lands, put two +1/+1 counters on it.